ulyweb/mx/README.md

 Once you do either of these methods, the network will be active, and your VM will boot up without throwing that error again.

+update

+Method 2: Using a Graphical Application (QtQr)
+For users who prefer a graphical interface, QtQr is an easy-to-use option.
+LinuxConfig
+LinuxConfig
+Open the terminal.
+Install QtQr using the apt command: bash sudo apt install qtqr
+Launch the application from your MX Linux application menu.
+Enter your data (URL, email, phone number, etc.) in the provided field.
+The QR code will be generated and displayed automatically.
+You can then customize settings like pixel size and save the code as a PNG image file.